linuxboot/heads-wiki/Installing-Heads.md

 qubes-install
 ```

-If that completes with no errors with will launch the Xen hypervisor from the x230's ROM image and start the Qube's installer.
-The first few seconds are run with an archaic video mode, so things appear a little wrid, but once the dom0 kernel initializes the graphics it should look right.
+If that completes with no errors it will launch the Xen hypervisor from the x230's ROM image and start the Qube's installer.
+The first few seconds are run with an archaic video mode, so things appear a little weird, but once the dom0 kernel initializes the graphics it should look right.

 ![Qubes partitioning](https://farm3.staticflickr.com/2858/33156102504_7fa25661c4_z_d.jpg)